Stryn Municipality: General information

 On 1 January 1977, the parts of the old Hornindal Municipality that were merged into Stryn Municipality in 1965 were transferred back to the newly re-constituted Hornindal Municipality.
-The population of Stryn Municipality was reduced by 1,202 in this border adjustment.
+The population of Stryn Municipality decreased by 1,202 due to this border adjustment.

 On 1 January 2019, the Maurset area in the southern part of the neighboring Hornindal Municipality (population: 19) was transferred from Hornindal Municipality to Stryn Municipality.

 Historically, this municipality was part of the old Sogn og Fjordane county.
-On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).
+On 1 January 2020, the municipality became part of the newly formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is likely named after the local river Stryneelva (Strjónar).
 The name is derived from the word strjónn which means "(strong) stream".

 Coat of arms

 The coat of arms was granted on 11 December 1987.
 The official blazon is "Vert, a linden branch Or in bend sinister with four leaves" (På grønn grunn ein venstre skråstilt gull lindekvist med fire blad).
 This means the arms have a green field (background) and the charge is a linden (tilia) branch with four leaves.
-The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
-The linden was chosen to represent the vast deciduous forests in the region, the branch represents the main fjord through the municipality, and the four leaves were chosen to represent the four main village areas along the fjord.
-The arms were designed by Heidi Heggdal.
+The charge has a tincture of Or, which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The linden was chosen to represent the vast deciduous forests in the region; the branch represents the main fjord through the municipality; and the four leaves represent the four main village areas along the fjord.
+Heidi Heggdal designed the arms.
 The municipal flag has the same design as the coat of arms.